MattCoak-Research/SquidLab/README.md

 A full description can be found in [Matthew Coak et al., Review of Scientific Instruments 91, 023901 (2020)](https://doi.org/10.1063/1.5137820), and in the accompanying [SciLight article](https://doi.org/10.1063/10.0000720) for a general audience.

+# Documentation

+Click here to download the [manual](SquidLabManual.pdf).
+The installation comes with Example Data, which the manual talks through the steps of analysing.

+## Installation
+There are

+#### MATLAB Online
-See the manual for setup instructions (just download the files and add to your MATLAB path then type 'SquidLab;' in the MATLAB command window and hit enter) or click below to **run SquidLab in your browser using MATLAB online**:
+Click below to run SquidLab in your browser using MATLAB online (login required):
 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=MattCoak-Research/SquidLab&file=SquidLab.mlapp&focus=true)

+#### Toolbox installation

+SquidLab can be installed within MATLAB, by searching for it in the list of AddOns: for setup instructions (just download the files and add to your MATLAB path then type 'SquidLab;' in the MATLAB command window and hit enter) or click below to